lassejlv/movie-swiper/README.md

 ![Screen Shot](https://i.ibb.co/d7FxY2d/Screenshot-2022-09-27-at-18-48-19.png)

 Sometimes when you will see a movie, then you don't know what to see.
-But by using Movie Finder, you will find an Exciting movie in seconds.
+But by using Movie Swiper, you will find an Exciting movie in seconds.
 Give it a try.

 ## Built With

-The Movie Finder website is build using:
+The Movie Swiper website is build using:

 - HTML
 - CSS